Augmented Reality Explained: How Your Business Can Benefit from It

 - Marketing.
 AR creates technologically impressive experiences that help engage customers.
 Moreover, it offers a completely new, highly personalized level of interaction.
 This means that the customer will be attracted by the virtual offer but will be retained by the real one.

 - Entertainment.
 Production studios can advertise their movies using AR billboards and booths while museums can lead their exhibition using AR storytelling elements.
 Even music concerts can be attended virtually.

 - Retail.
 Find matching items of clothes and buy the outfit you love by just pointing your phone at it.
 Are you still hesitating whether this cosmetic product will complement your complexion?
 Simply take a selfie and the AR app will put makeup on you.

-These are just a few of the potential areas for successful implementation of AR in business.
-Organizations can also use AR apps for personnel training, customer demos, corporate communication and other cases.
+These are just a few of the potential areas for the successful implementation of AR in business.
+Organizations can also use AR apps for personnel training, customer demos, corporate communication, and other cases.